 The good news is that with the right knowledge and action, you can identify the signs early and take control before grubs ruin your lawn.
 Here's everything you need to know.

-Lawn grubs are the larvae of various beetles, such as Japanese beetles, European chafers, and June bugs.
+Grubs in grass are the larvae of various beetles, such as Japanese beetles, European chafers, and June bugs.
 These larvae live in the soil and feed on grass roots, which leads to the grass dying and lifting easily from the soil.

 Understanding their life cycle helps in timing your treatments effectively: